fw4spl-org/fw4spl-doc/FAQ/FAQ-ApplicationCreation.rst

 profile.xml
 ------------

-The Properties.cmake of an application generates the ``profile.xml``, it is the file that describes the bundles to use in the application and it is used as an input of the ``fwlauncher`` command to specify the application to run.

-Remember that to launch an application, we use:
+To launch an application, we use:

 .. code::

     bin/fwlauncher share/<myApplication>_<version>/profile.xml

+This ``profile.xml`` file, used as an input of the fwlauncher command, holds a list of all bundles necessary to run an application.
+We describe the content of this file here for reference, but hopefully you do **not** have to write it yourself.
+The Properties.cmake of an application generates automatically a ``profile.xml``.

-Here is for example the following profile.xml generated for :ref:`tuto01`.
+Here is for example the ``profile.xml`` generated for :ref:`tuto01`.

 .. code-block:: xml